Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Summary

 The proposed abstract architecture of {\em serverless} Cloud-Native Apps consists of two layers of abstraction.

-{\bf Top level} concerns the so called service mesh.
-The abstract view of CNApp (consisting of interacting microservices) is presented in Section \ref{Abstract multi graph of CNApp} as abstract multi graph of CNApp for orchestration of its microservices.

-{\bf Bottom level} is about the functionality of microservice.
+{\bf Top level} concerns the so called Service Mesh.
+The abstract view of CNApp (consisting of interacting microservices) is presented in Section \ref{Abstract multi graph of CNApp} as abstract directed multigraph of CNApp for orchestration of its microservices; see the companion paper \cite{SSMMP} for details. {\bf Bottom level} is about the functionality of microservice.
 Dynamic event-driven dataflow graph (from the previous Section) is proposed as an abstract view of such functionality.

-If the architecture is of some interest as a theoretical approach, then the following challenges emerge. \begin{itemize} \item Repository of standard generic functions (like Lambdas in AWS Cloud). \item Repository of standard communication protocols, and corresponding functions implementing the protocols. \item Repository of standard generic relations. \item Repository of standardized microservices build on the basis of the above repositories. \item Platforms and tools for developing these repositories. \item Tools and generic mechanisms for constructing the graphs and transforming them. \item Managing complexity of internal structure of microservice if the number of its functions is large. \item Managing complexity of CNApp if the number of its microservices in large. \end{itemize}
+If the proposed abstract architecture is of some interest as a theoretical approach, then the following challenges emerge. \begin{itemize} \item Repository of standard generic functions. \item Repository of standard communication protocols, and corresponding functions implementing the protocols. \item Repository of standard generic relations. \item Repository of standardized microservices build on the basis of the above repositories. \item Platforms and tools for developing these repositories. \item Tools and generic mechanisms for constructing the graphs and transforming them. \item Managing the complexity of the internal structure of a microservice if the number of its functions is large. \item Managing complexity of CNApp if the number of its microservices in large. \end{itemize}

-Calculus of functionals and relations provides abstractions for reducing complexity of: \begin{itemize} \item Construction of the dataflow graphs of microservices, and the abstract graphs of CNApps. \item Dynamic reconfiguration and transformations of the graphs in the runtime. \end{itemize}
+Calculus of functionals and relations provides abstractions for reducing complexity of: \begin{itemize} \item Construction of the dataflow graphs of microservices, and the abstract graphs of CNApps. \item Dynamic reconfiguration and transformations of the graphs at the runtime. \end{itemize}

-It seems that for the both levels of abstraction, a calculus of functionals and relations (like the one proposed in \cite{CSIT2015} and \cite{TO}) may serve as a theoretical foundations for abstract architecture of CNApps.
+It seems that for the both levels of abstraction, a calculus of functionals and relations (like the one proposed in \cite{TO} and \cite{CSIT2015}) can serve as a theoretical foundations for an abstract architecture of serverless CNApps.

+The above theoretical framework strongly relates to the original idea of function-level programming postulated by John Backus 1978 \cite{Backus}.
+The idea that is still waiting to be implemented as an information technology.